 TOMORROW, AGAMEMNON? for baritone, 2 male actors, piano (or ensemble).
 Written for a Symphony Space event called November 21, 1963: The Day Before. premiered 11/8/2013, Symphony Space, New York, NY.
 5 min.
 2013.

-LOOMING ATMOSPHERES This is a collaboration with painter Suzan Woodruff, a painting-film that has been “choreographed,” edited, and scored by Nathan Currier.
-Will be exhibited at the Katherine Cone Gallery, October, 2013, Los Angeles, CA. 2013.
+LOOMING ATMOSPHERES A collaboration with painter Suzan Woodruff, a painting-film that has been “choreographed,” edited, and scored by Nathan Currier.
+Exhibited at the Katherine Cone Gallery, October, 2013, Los Angeles, CA. 2013.

 SYMPHONY, ‘HILDEGARD’S SYMPHONY', for orchestra with harp solo.
 Commissioned by Marie-Pierre Langlamet with the support of the National Endowment for the Arts.
 In five movements.
 Scoring: 3333/4331/percussion (2), timpani, piano, strings, harp solo.
 Premiered June 1, 2012, by the Simon Bolivar Orchestra, Caracas, Venezuela, with Marie-Pierre Langlamet, harp, Cesar Ivan Lara, conductor.
 About 38 minutes.
 2012.